 Being at home, I no longer need to pack my food, so I got out of my routine.
 I found out pretty quickly that I can’t get by without eating something in the morning… otherwise, I wind up eating half a loaf of Clean Eating Banana Bread or whatever things I’m making and just get hungry later in the day because it isn’t filling enough.

 Eating something that’s high in protein is key for keeping me full throughout the day.
-Lately I’ve been loving FAGE’s Total 2% Split Cups for breakfast.
+Lately, I’ve been loving FAGE’s Total 2% Split Cups for breakfast.
 They’re creamy enough that they make you feel like you enjoyed something decadent, but they’re packed with protein and great ingredients so that you actually feel full when you eat them!
-They are rich in protein, not sugar with the 2% cups having just 11g of sugar and 12g of protein.
-I used to pack these all the time to take + enjoy at work, but now I get to enjoy them at home!

 Even though I’m working more hours than I would be at a ‘regular’ job, I don’t mind because I enjoy it.
 Every day feels different + fun, and I truly love what I do.
 I’m sure my days will change as my business changes – but I’m excited to see where it takes me!